 Accessibility Keyboard Shortcuts

-This appendix lists keyboard shortcuts that are reserved for use with various Universal Access features in OS X.
+This appendix lists keyboard shortcuts that are reserved for use with the Accessibility features in OS X.

-To turn VoiceOver on or off, use Command-F5.
+To turn VoiceOver on or off, press Command-F5.

-Table A-1 lists the keyboard shortcuts that are reserved for use with screen zooming in OS X. A user turns on the zoom feature in the Seeing pane of Universal Access preferences.
+Table A-1 lists the keyboard shortcuts that are reserved for use with screen zooming in OS X. A user turns on the zoom feature in the Zoom pane of Accessibility preferences.

 Turns screen zooming on or off